Continuing Education Catalog

 Use Excel to manage, share and present data at work or home.
 Learn to work with multiple worksheets and workbooks, use lookup functions and formula auditing, share and protect workbooks, automate functionality, create sparklines and forecast data.
 This course is intended for individuals who have significant experience with Microsoft Excel and are interested in advancing their skills and efficiency in this software application.
 To successfully complete this course, you must attend both sessions.

-Registration for this class closes Friday, Nov.
-10, to ensure timely receipt of course materials; receipt of course materials may be delayed for individuals who register after that date.
+Registration for this class closes Friday, April 5, to ensure timely receipt of course materials.

 Instructor: Dan Dragon